HenkT28/Fundamentals_Of_Data_Analysis_Assessment/README.md

 ## Problem statement

-This assessment concerns the well-known Tips [6] dataset and the Python [1] packages seaborn [5] and jupyter [4].
+This assessment concerns the well-known Tips [6] dataset and the Python [1] packages Seaborn [5] and Jupyter [4], and some other packages.
 The project is broken into three parts, as follows:

 1).
 Description: